simonambridge/RTFAP2/README.md

 - Note down the IP's of the node(s)

 To setup your environment, you'll also need the following resources:
--Python 2.7
+- Python 2.7
--Java 8
+- Java 8
--For Red Hat, CentOS and Fedora, install EPEL (Extra Packages for Enterprise Linux).
+- For Red Hat, CentOS and Fedora, install EPEL (Extra Packages for Enterprise Linux).

 Your URL's will be:
 - Opscenter => http://[DSE_NODE_IP]:8888/opscenter/index.html